hhc9219/hsi_prosail_inversion/README.md

 Run this script using the automatically created virtual environment and follow the dialogue to invert the PROSAIL radiative transfer model using the Nelder Mead Simplex method for an ENVI hyperspectral image.

-### inversion_result_analysis.ipynb
+### plot_inversion_results.py

-The "inversion_result_analysis.ipynb" jupyter notebook shows an example of how to load a inversion result and displays the channels corresponding to the various parameters.
-Please note that in order to run this file you should set your jupyter kernel to use the virtual environment's python located in "venv".
+The "plot_inversion_results.py" script loads an inversion result and creates figures in the output folder which depict the values obtained for the inversion parameters.

 ### run_hsi_to_rgb.py